jdoleary/Spellmasons/docs/TasksLongTerm.md

 - Fixed i think:
     - Bug: Stuck on AI turn after archers killed resurrected grunt
 - Maybe I want this??
 Bug: Chain targets dead units
+- Every unit should always be trying to get in position to do damage